mongodb/mongo-rust-driver/benchmarks/README.md

 This suite implements the benchmarks described in this (spec)[https://github.com/mongodb/specifications/blob/master/source/benchmarking/benchmarking.rst].

-In order to run the microbenchmarks, first run `../etc/microbenchmark-test-data.sh` to download the data.
+In order to run the microbenchmarks, first run `./download-data.sh`.
+(NOTE: the data for the deeply nested BSON encoding and decoding is currently broken, so these benchmarks will not be runnable until that's fixed).

 Note: make sure you run the download script and the microbenchmarks binary from the benchmark root (the directory containing this README).